MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 ms.custom: devx-track-python, devx-track-python-ai
 # CustomerIntent: As a python developer new to Azure OpenAI, I want to evaluate the answers of my chat app and determine the best prompt.
 ---
-# Get started with evaluating answers in a chat app
+# Get started with evaluating answers in a chat app in Python

 [!INCLUDE [evaluations-intro](../ai/includes/evaluations-introduction.md)]